 He has published over 120 articles in peer reviewed journals including Science, Nature, Hippocampus, Nature Neuroscience, Nature Communications, Neuron, Trends in Neurosciences, Trends in Cognitive Sciences, Journal of Neuroscience, Journal of Neurophysiology, Neural Computation.
 He is the Computational Neuroscience editor at Hippocampus, and he is on the editorial board of Neurobiology of Learning and Memory, Behavioral Neuroscience, Neuroinformatics, and Brain Structure and Function.
 He served as president of the International Neural Network Society in 2003, and as program chair for the International Joint Conference on Neural Networks in Portland, Oregon, in July 2003 and was a member of the board of governors of INNS.
 He was a co-chair of the 1996 Computational Neuroscience conference and publications chair for the NIPS conference in 1995.
 He has served as a reviewer and program committee member for the CNS, NIPS, IJCNN and COSYNE conferences.

 Michael Hasselmo grew up in Golden Valley, Minnesota, where he attended Golden Valley High School.
 His father, Nils Hasselmo, was a Professor of Scandinavian Languages and Literature and later President of the University of Minnesota (Nils Hasselmo Hall is named after him) and President of the Association of American Universities (AAU).
 His mother, Patricia Hasselmo, served on the Golden Valley School Board and the Twin Cities Metropolitan Council.
-Michael Hasselmo is married to Prof. Chantal Stern, and they have two children, Simone-Elise Stern Hasselmo and Nicholas Peter Hasselmo.
+Michael Hasselmo is married to Prof. Chantal Stern, and they have two children, Simone and Nicholas.